About the Echidna Global Scholars Program:

 Interview Process: Interviews will include an initial phone screen, program and panel interviews via phone and/or Skype calls with CUE leadership, and for those chosen as finalists, there will be an on-site final interview with a CUE staff member in the finalists’ home countries, to determine potential impact of the finalists’ proposed research.

 *Documents must be saved with a format of Last Name, First Name and document name.
+Note that letter of recommendations, writing samples and transcripts are NOT required.
+Please upload Questionnaire and Research Project Proposal in the Writing Sample section.

 Timing and Application Deadlines: